misken/python_excel_ite/response_to_r1.md

 My intent is to provide an interesting way for business students to learn more advanced Python concepts through a very familiar lens of spreadsheet modeling.
 In addition, I want to expose them to the abilities of Python in automating manipulation of spreadsheets.
 Now with MS announcing the inclusion of Python within Excel, the complementary nature of these two powerhouse tools will become even more important.
 To that end, I've modified the beginning of that paragraph as follows:

-"Despite numerous calls for, and predictions of, the eradication of spreadsheets from the business world, Excel and other spreadsheets are \href{https://benn.substack.com/p/the-next-billion-programmers}{alive and well}.
+> Despite numerous calls for, and predictions of, the eradication of spreadsheets from the business world, Excel and other spreadsheets are \href{https://benn.substack.com/p/the-next-billion-programmers}{alive and well}.
 Their flexibility is unparalleled and it is unrealistic to expect them to disappear anytime soon.
-If anything, the [recent announcement by Microsoft](https://techcommunity.microsoft.com/t5/excel-blog/announcing-python-in-excel-combining-the-power-of-python-and-the/ba-p/3893439) that users will be able combine Python scripts with Excel formulas within the same workbook, will likely solidify Excel's place in the analytics space."
+If anything, the [recent announcement by Microsoft](https://techcommunity.microsoft.com/t5/excel-blog/announcing-python-in-excel-combining-the-power-of-python-and-the/ba-p/3893439) that users will be able combine Python scripts with Excel formulas within the same workbook, will likely solidify Excel's place in the analytics space.

 **Comment 2**